alexb997/design_patterns/Creational Patterns Exercises/FactoryMethodExample/Readme.md

    *Create Shape.java, Circle.java, Rectangle.java, and Square.java in the src/shapes directory.
    *Create ShapeFactory.java in the src/factory directory.
-   *Create Main.java in the src directory.
+   \*Create Main.java in the src directory.
-   *Create a README.md file in the root directory with the provided content.

 4. **Compile & run:**